 - World's Most Beautiful Woman: Regarded as one, at least by Dandelion.

 Queen of the elven kingdom of Dol Blathanna.
 Also known as Enid an Gleanna, the Daisy of the Valley.
 Francesca aided Nilfgaard in return for the empire establishing Dol Blathanna.

-- All for Nothing: A Retcon established by the games reveals that her establishment of Dol Blathanna is this since children are not being conceived there due to the population being largely comprised of elves who are past childbearing age.
+- All for Nothing: A Retcon established by the games reveals that her establishment of Dol Blathanna is this since few children are being conceived there due to the population being largely comprised of elves who are past childbearing age.